 Court concludes that the ex parte statements are The admissible for the following reasons.
 First, under Supreme Court and Court of Appeals precedent, only defendants in the criminal context can claim Sixth Amendment protections.
 Montejo v.
 Louisiana, 129 S.Ct.
-2079, 2085 (2009) (stating that Sixth Amendment "guarantees a defendant the right to have counsel at all 'critical' stages of the criminal proceedings.") (emphasis added); United States v.
+2079, 2085 (2009) (stating that Sixth Amendment "guarantees a defendant the right to have counsel at all 'critical' stages of the critical' stages of the critical' stages of the criminal proceedings.") (emphasis added); United States v.
 Sutton, 801 F.2d 1346, 1365 (D.C.
 Cir.
 1986) (finding that right to counsel attaches "only after the initiation of 'adversary judicial criminal proceedings,' e.g., formal charge, preliminary hearing, indictment, information, or arraignment.").
 Petitioner is not involved in a criminal proceeding, and thus the Sixth Amendment does not apply.
 Cf. Coleman v.
 Balkcom, 451 U.S. 949, 954 (1981) (Marshall, J., dissenting from denial of certiorari).